 The second page offers an “Introduction to Clouds” covering cloud level, visual opacity, and cloud cover, along with a few cloud facts.
 A very nice illustration of the water cycle is also shown.

 Great foldables from Monkey See Monkey Do.

 Ready to start identifying?
-Try your hand at this cloud identification quiz.
+Try your hand at this cloud identification quiz at Globe.gov.

 The Weather Book by Michael Oard

 Written by a meteorologist, this beautifully illustrated hardback book covers the causes of weather, world climates, how to read a weather map, the jet stream, clouds, warm and cold fronts, thunderstorms, lightning, tornadoes, hurricanes, winter storms, and climates of the past and future.
-A free study guide is available for download from the publisher.
+Read our full review where you’ll also find a link for a free study guide from the publisher.